-All information submitted through this website will be maintained and utilized in accordance with applicable federal law, including the Privacy Act of 1974, 5 U.S.C. § 552a, et seq.
+All information submitted as part of this case will be maintained and utilized in accordance with applicable federal law, including the Privacy Act of 1974, 5 U.S.C. § 552a, et seq.
 To the extent any information submitted is protected by the Privacy Act, that information would not be used or disclosed except as permitted under the Privacy Act.
-The United States will not file your social security number in any public document.
+No one will file your social security number in any public document.

 What if I have additional questions?

 If you have questions about the status of your claim for relief, please contact the Claims Administrator by toll-free telephone at (866) 297-7120, or by email at questions@FDNYlitigation.com.

 If you have additional questions, you may contact the Department of Justice by emailing FDNYcase@usdoj.gov or by calling (800) 556-1950, selecting mailbox option number 7, and leaving a message with your full name, telephone number(s), and a time when you can be reached.

 If you have questions regarding the Plaintiffs-Intervenors' claims, call the Plaintiffs-Intervenors at (212) 627-8100.

 Please do not contact the court for information about this case.
 Court personnel will not be able to answer any questions about your eligibility for relief or the process of obtaining relief.